-- Growth Bonus Potential 25% of base rate based on unadjusted net earnings growth of 20% or more. - I. Achieved 5.2% unadjusted net earnings growth, resulting in a growth bonus payment of \$0. - Stepping Stool Bonus Potential 15% of base rate based on achievement of a series of quantitative goals reflecting Customer, Employee and Shareholder satisfaction (Stepping Stool objectives) such as Quality Performance, Absenteeism or Profitability. - I. Overall achievement of 9.8% based on performance on the specific goals resulting in stepping stool bonus payment of \$187,887. - Profit Bonus 1.5% of Earnings before tax (EBT) (note: the Company does not adjust profit for unusual items prior to calculating the CEO or any other executive bonuses). - I. EBT(as at December 31, 2017) of \$692.6 million resulting in profit bonus payment of \$10,515,025.
+- In the 2018 fiscal year the registered goals were not fully met.
+Four out of the five targets to attain the Landing Bonus were achieved and the fifth target was 80% achieved.
+However, in light of substantial achievement of the set goals, management provided a discretionary bonus payment of 15% of the base rate for a payment of \$97,403. - Stepping Stool Bonus Potential 15% of base rate based on achievement of a series of quantitative goals reflecting Customer, Employee and Shareholder satisfaction (Stepping Stool objectives) such as Quality Performance, Absenteeism or Profitability. - Overall achievement of 9% based on performance on the specific goals resulting in stepping stool bonus payment of \$51,946. - Profit Bonus 1.5% of Earnings before tax (EBT)15 (note: the Company does not adjust profit for unusual items prior to calculating the CEO or any other executive bonuses). - I. EBT(as at December 31, 2017) of \$759.6 million resulting in profit bonus payment of \$10,930,737. - c) Deferred Incentive Awards These awards are periodic (share options or share grants, vesting over time) and reflect exceptional performance measured against Company strategy and goals and personal performance.
+All awarded share options or grants vest over a period of time; options vest over a 10-year period (10% per year) and share grants vest over a five-year period (20% per year).